bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 ### 10. Update Gatsby template with your info

-We deployed our blog with the default information and now it is time to update the site with our information and our first blog post.
-You want to update the following files with your information.
+You have deployed your blog with the default information and now it is time to update the site with your information and your first blog post.

+You want to update the following files with your information:

 * `gatsby-config.js`: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description.
 Make sure to update the `gatsby-plugin-manifest` with your BowTied animal icon, see [Add a Custom Icon to your Gatsby Site in Minutes](https://medium.com/@itguymax/add-a-custom-icon-to-your-gatsby-site-in-just-a-few-a-minute-4e5b5f12ca40).
 * `src/images/profile-pic.png`:  Replace this file with your avatar.
 * `src/components/bio.js`: The info in this file is used in your main site page header and in the footer of each blog post.
+Some info is pulled from `gatsby-config.js`.
 * `content/blog`: Use the three sample posts to understand how to format your blog posts.
 Then delete them and add your first post.

 Congratulations, you've created your own BowTied animal!
-Now you're all set to join the Jungle!
-WAGMI!
+Now you're all set to join the Jungle!  #WAGMI